 Key performance indicators (KPIs) are metrics that allow a business to track its performance and progress.
 Regardless of what type of business you’re in, key performance indicators are essential to measuring success.

-For the field service industry, in particular, KPIs are key performance indicators that measure the daily workflow and challenges of field service operations.
-Without KPIs, you’ll be unable to identify how your business is performing.
-By tracking the right ones, you’ll be able to stay ahead of the competition and progress towards growth.
+For the field service industry, KPIs measure the daily workflow and challenges of field service operations.
+Without KPIs, you’re unable to identify how your business is performing.
+By tracking the right ones, you can stay ahead of the competition and progress towards growth.

 So, what are the key performance indicators that field service organizations should pay attention to?